Real Estate (REAL)

 REAL 4369 Real Estate Taxation (4 Credits)

 Tax factors affecting investments and operations in real estate; special attention is given to legal forms of ownership, depreciation, tax basis, tax impacts of exchanges, syndications, real estate securities, and other federal tax laws affecting real estate.
-Cross listed with REAL 3369.

 REAL 4400 Real Estate Principles and Practices (4 Credits)

 Principles of real estate, real estate industry and its markets; legal aspects of home ownership from consumer's point of view, including property rights, title concepts, deeds, purchase contracts, listing contracts, law of agency, environmental issues and disclosures, types of mortgages, basics of home loan financing, appraisal investment and tax benefits.
 Partially satisfies Colorado real estate broker licensing requirements.
-Cross listed with REAL 1777.

 REAL 4407 Income Property Finance (4 Credits)

 This course explores conventional and alternative financing, mortgage banking, law and markets, loan underwriting analysis and the impact of monetary and fiscal policies on the real estate and mortgage markets, with emphasis on decision making from the equity investors point of view.
 Specific topics include an overview and history of real estate finance, the taxation and legal aspects of real estate finance, compounding and discounting, functions of interest and real estate capital markets and securities.
 Specific areas of focus are residential property finance, income property finance, and construction and development financing.
-Cross listed with REAL 3307.

 REAL 4417 Income Property Valuation and Appraisal (4 Credits)